partitio/protoc-gen-gorm/README.md

 the `--gorm_out="engine={postgres,...}:{path}"`.
 Currently only Postgres has special type support, any other choice will behave as default.

-The generated code can also integrate with the grpc server gorm transaction middleware provided in the [atlas-app-toolkit](https://github.com/infobloxopen/atlas-app-toolkit#middlewares) using the service level option `option (gorm.server).txn_middleware = true`.
+The generated code can also integrate with the ~~go-micro server~~ gorm transaction middleware provided in the [atlas-app-toolkit](https://github.com/infobloxopen/atlas-app-toolkit#middlewares) using the service level option `option (gorm.server).txn_middleware = true`.